 - Rice: I recommend using organic short grain brown rice in this recipe.
-Brown rice has health benefits a ton of nutrients in it, as opposed to white rice, which has had all of the key nutrients stripped from it.
-I would strongly recommend using organic brown rice as the cost difference ounce-per-ounce is very small, and the organic variety has not been soaked in pesticides and has significantly less arsenic in it.
+Brown rice has health benefits and loads of nutrients in it, as opposed to white rice, which has all of the key nutrients stripped from it.
+I strongly recommend using organic brown rice as the cost difference ounce-per-ounce is very small.
+The organic variety has not been soaked in pesticides and has significantly less arsenic in it.
 You can use either short or long-grain organic brown rice for this recipe.

-- Water: will be added with the rice to cook.
-You can also use sodium-free bone broth or sodium-free veggie broth for more nutrients and flavor, or do a mixture of half broth and half water.
+- Water: This will be added to cook the rice.
+You can also use sodium-free bone broth or sodium-free veggie broth for more nutrients and flavor or a mixture of broth and water.

-- Liquid for Blending: while blending the rice, more liquid will need to be added to thin out the rice into a puree.
+- Liquid for Blending: While blending the rice, you’ll need to add more liquid to thin out the rice into a puree.
 You can use water, bone broth, veggie broth, fresh breast milk, or formula.

 Soaking the Rice

-Soaking brown rice (or any grains) helps remove some of the naturally occurring phytic acids, which are some of the hard-to-digest components of the grain.
-By removing these acids, the rice becomes easier to digest and speeds up cooking times.
+Soaking brown rice (or any grain) helps remove some of the naturally occurring phytic acids, which are some of the hard-to-digest components of the grain.
+Getting rid of these acids speeds up the cooking time and makes the rice easier to digest.

-If you are introducing grains as a first food, soaking the grains would be helpful as baby would have an easier time digesting the puree.
+If you are introducing grains as your baby’s first food, soaking the grains would be helpful as your baby would have an easier time digesting the puree.

-How to Soak Rice: place 1 cup of rice in a medium bowl and add in 2-3 cups of hot water (enough to cover the rice) and leave at room temperature for at least 2 hours but can go overnight.
+How to Soak Rice: Place 1 cup of rice in a medium bowl and add 2-3 cups of hot water (enough to cover the rice) and leave at room temperature for at least 2 hours.
+You can also leave it overnight.
 Drain the rice and rinse well.
-Follow the recipe below on cooking and pureeing instructions, but note that the rice will cook faster, so check rice at 20 minutes.
+Follow the recipe below on cooking and pureeing instructions, but note that the rice will cook faster, so check the rice after 20 minutes.

 How to Make Baby Rice Cereal

-- Rinse Rice: place the rice in a fine-mesh colander and rinse with cold water until the water runs clear.
-This will help remove any excess starch from the rice grains and will make the rice more fluffy and easier to blend.
-DO NOT skip this step or your puree will be starchy.
+- Rinse Rice: Place the rice in a fine-mesh colander and rinse with cold water until the water runs clear.
+This will help remove any excess starch from the rice grains and make the rice fluffier and easier to blend.
+PLEASE DO NOT skip this step, or your puree will be starchy.

-- Sit: remove from heat and let sit for 10 minutes.
+- Sit: Remove from heat and let it sit for 10 minutes.

-- Blend: transfer the cooked rice to a blender or food processor and blend for 1-2 minutes, adding in liquid to thin out the rice puree.
+- Blend: Transfer the cooked rice to a blender or food processor and blend for 1-2 minutes, adding liquid to thin out the rice puree.

-- Store: I would recommend storing a small quantity of the rice puree in the fridge to use that week and then freeze the rest for future meals.
+- Store: I recommend storing a small quantity of the rice puree in the fridge for use that week and then freezing the rest for future meals.

 How to Freeze and Re-heat Baby Rice Cereal